-The Early Hour has now become a place where you can come first thing to read/look at something enlightening, funny, motivating, shocking, thought-provoking… and feel a little bit connected to all the other early risers.
+Annie launched The Early Hour, and associated social channels, and it started to grow.
+And grow.
+It has now become somewhere (online) for other people to come first thing and read/look at something enlightening, relatable, funny, motivating, shocking, thought-provoking… and feel a little bit connected to all the other early risers.

 Who makes it happen?